This admissions test is taken for some Cambridge courses.

 Anyone applying for Natural Sciences (Biological or Physical) or Veterinary Medicine at Cambridge, EXCEPT mature students (those aged 21 or over).

 The test takes place each year shortly after the October 15th deadline for Cambridge applications.
-For 2022 entry, the pre-interview assessments are currently scheduled to take place in early November 2021 in the UK (changes to the application timeline can be found here 🔗).
+For 2023 entry, the NSAA will be sat on the 19th October (changes to the application timeline can be found here 🔗).
 The assessment takes place before invitations to interview are sent.

 Please bear in mind that if you are applying for Natural Sciences at Magdalene or Trinity Colleges you will need to take at-interview assessments IN ADDITION TO THE NSAA.